Drone competition at Freeport High is not just about science

 The team, along with 11 others from six regional high schools, gathered at Freeport High School Thursday to participate in the sixth annual Sea, Air and Land, or SeAL, challenge.

 Teams of students tackled the challenge of building a drone to perform specific tasks under different environmental conditions.
-Students, given a budget of just $500 per team, had to gather the materials, and with the help of counselors and teachers, design and assemble the drones on their own, choosing between the three challenge categories of land, air and sea.
+Students, given a budget of just $500 per team, had to gather the materials, and with the help of counselors and teachers, design and assemble the drones on their own, choosing from the three categories of land, air and sea.

 Building it is just half the battle.
 Students must be able to demonstrate their drone can perform the task assigned to them by contest judges.